McKinney Roughs Nature Park: Modern day

 In 2011, parts of Bastrop County were engulfed by large fires as a result of exceptional drought and record-high temperatures.
 The fire was the most destructive wildfire in the history of Texas, and burned about 96% of the neighboring Bastrop State Park.
 McKinney Roughs was spared from the wildfires but utility infrastructure was damaged.
 The LCRA temporarily closed McKinney Roughs and the two parks at Lake Bastrop throughout the weekend.
 Several months later, discussions about replantation emerged, and various park organizations were contemplating the installation of pine cone collectors in seed production areas.
 McKinney Roughs was being considered for this initiative due to its abundant pine cone seed production.

 In 2014, Bastrop earned a nomination as one of the top 40 travel destinations in Texas, as per a poll conducted by Texas Highways magazine.
 The magazine specifically emphasized McKinney Roughs' prime location in the Lost Pines region and recommended horseback riding activities as a noteworthy experience in Bastrop.
 In 2017, the LCRA implemented enhancements at McKinney Roughs, including the construction of a wildlife-viewing blind, a designated bird feeding area, and a demonstration garden.
-Later that year, McKinney Roughs underwent a expansion of its trail system, extending it to cover a distance of up to 13 mi.
+Later that year, McKinney Roughs underwent an expansion of its trail system, extending it to cover a distance of up to 13 mi.
 The majority of these trails consist of dirt paths with diverse elevations, including some that ran alongside the Colorado River.

 In 2018, an ozone monitoring station located in McKinney Roughs, operated by the Capital Area Council of Governments, was moved to Bastrop.
 The relocation was prompted by an analysis indicating that the trees and vegetation in McKinney Roughs were affecting the accuracy of the system's readings.
 In 2020, the LCRA temporarily closed McKinney Roughs and its two parks at Lake Bastrop during the COVID-19 lockdowns.
 The closure was a response to shortages in cleaning supplies necessary to disinfect the facilities and mitigate the risk of possible contamination.
 As of 2024, the outdoor and group activities offered at McKinney Roughs continue to draw visitors and residents of Bastrop to its park grounds.